The Official West Coast Sailing Apparel Guide for Fall Sailing

 Side Note: A heavy weight thermal top works great in this application too!

 Rooster and Gill make tops that blend some of the water and wind resistance of a spray top with the warmth of a thermal top.
 Typically these are not fully waterproof (with a few exceptions) as they do not offer the same level of waterproof fabric or seals at the wrist and neck, but are a great option for dinghy sailors as they provide a lot of warmth in one piece while allowing full mobility.
 A great option to consider!
-We like the Rooster Aquafleece range as well as the Gill Thermoshield Top.
+We like the Rooster Aquafleece range.

 Waterproof Spray Pants